tonghejiao/canvas-mindmap-keyboard/README.md

 ## ## Notes

-- 修饰键的名称:  Ctrl Shift Alt Mod  (mod 在 macos 里是 cmd ,其他系统是ctrl)
+- The name of the modified key: Ctrl Shift Alt Mod (mod is cmd in macos, and ctrl in other systems)
-- 特殊的按键名称: ArrowUp ArrowDown ArrowLeft ArrowRight
+- Special key name: ArrowUp ArrowDown ArrowLeft ArrowRight